p-syrovatka/lsystemweb/README.md

 This web application is inspired by the fascinating world of L-Systems and the creativity they enable in procedural generation.
 Special thanks to the OpenAI GPT-3 model for assisting in the creation of this README file.

 Feel free to explore and enjoy the captivating world of L-Systems!

+Hardware acceleration should be enabled for the best experience.

+Techstack: Javascript, React, ThreeJS, GSAP.